0xPolygonMiden/miden-base/docs/src/architecture/state.md

 *Note: Nullifiers as constructed in Miden break linkability of privately stored notes and the information about the note's consumption.
 To know the [note's nullifier](https://0xpolygonmiden.github.io/miden-base/architecture/notes.html#note-nullifier) one must know the note's data.

-In the future, when there a lots of TPS, there will be one tree per epoch (~3 months), and Miden nodes always store trees for at least two epochs.
+In the future, when the network experiences a large number of transactions per second (TPS), there will be one tree per epoch (~3 months), and Miden nodes always store trees for at least two epochs.
 However, the roots of the old trees are still stored.
 If a user wants to consume a note that is more than $6$ month old, there must be a merkle path provided to the Miden Node for verification.

 ## State bloat minimization
 Operators don’t need to know the entire state to verify or produce a new block.
 No operator is required to store the entire state.